We provide nightly network backups for supported hosts running Facilities-supported Mac operating systems, including:

 - Connect as Registered User using your SCS username and your Windows domain password, and select Connect.

 - Go to the TiBS Backup Client folder.
-Choose the corresonding folder for a desktop or laptop.
+Run the installation package named SCS_TiBS_Backup_Client.pkg.

 After installation reboot your machine, it will now be ready to be added to backups.
 Please note that a request still must be placed to SCS Operations for the machine to be added to our backup server.
 This can be done by mailing firstname.lastname@example.org.